omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 As an example - in the following sections -  we will create a simple wizard that will support either creating a simulation (complete with NED and INI files), or just a single NED file with a network defined in it.
-The user will be able to specify the type and the number of the submodules.
+The user will be able to specify the type and the number of the submodules the network contains.

 ==== Configuring the Wizard

 The first step when creating a wizard is to create a new folder under the `templates` directory of the project.
 A file named `template.properties` must be present in the newly created directory.
 This file is used to configure the wizard.
+Create `template.properties` and add the following lines to it:

   templateName = New Test Wizard templateDescription = Generate an example